Statement of Corporate Intent 2026/27

 GSS returns v primary objectives

-Achieve average Weekly Earnings +2.5% p.a. over rolling five-year periods
+Achieve Average Weekly Earnings +2.5% p.a. over rolling five-year periods

 GESB Super default plan returns v primary objectives

-CPI +3% p.a. over rolling seven periods
+CPI +3% p.a. over rolling seven-year periods

 WSS default plan returns v primary objectives

-CPI +3% p.a. over rolling seven periods
+CPI +3% p.a. over rolling seven-year periods

-CPI +2% p.a. over rolling five periods
+CPI +2% p.a. over rolling five-year periods

 GSS, GESB Super, WSS and RI Allocated Pension returns v secondary objectives